General Terms and Conditions | mobi-click

 6) Retention of title

-6.2 In relation to entrepreneurs, the seller retains ownership of the goods delivered until all claims from an ongoing business relationship have been settled in full.
+6.2 The seller reserves ownership of the delivered goods to entrepreneurs until full payment of all claims from an ongoing business relationship.

 6.3 If the customer acts as an entrepreneur, he is entitled to resell the reserved goods in the ordinary course of business.
-The customer assigns all claims against third parties arising from this to the seller in advance in the amount of the respective invoice value (including sales tax).
+All claims arising from this against third parties are assigned by the customer to the seller in the amount of the respective invoice value (including VAT) in advance.
 This assignment applies regardless of whether the reserved goods have been resold without or after processing.
 The customer remains authorized to collect the claims even after the assignment.
-The seller's authority to collect the claims himself remains unaffected.
-However, the seller will not collect the claims as long as the customer meets his payment obligations to the seller, does not fall into arrears and no application has been made to open insolvency proceedings.
+The seller's right to collect the claims himself remains unaffected.
+However, the seller will not collect the claims as long as the customer meets his payment obligations to the seller, is not in default of payment, and no application for the opening of insolvency proceedings has been filed.

-If the purchased item is defective, the provisions of statutory liability for defects apply.
-Deviating from this, the following applies:
+If the purchased item is defective, the provisions of statutory defect liability apply.
+Deviating from this:

 7.1 If the customer acts as an entrepreneur,

-- the seller has the choice of the type of supplementary performance;
+- the seller has the choice of the type of subsequent performance;

-- In the case of new goods, the limitation period for defects is one year from the transfer of risk;
+- the limitation period for defects for new goods is one year from the transfer of risk;

-- the limitation period does not start again if a replacement delivery is made within the scope of liability for defects.
+- the limitation period does not start anew if a replacement delivery is made within the scope of defect liability.

-7.2 If the customer acts as a consumer, the following applies to used goods with the restriction of the following paragraph: Claims for defects are excluded if the defect only occurs one year after delivery of the goods.
-Defects that occur within one year of delivery of the goods can be asserted within the statutory limitation period.
+7.2 If the customer acts as a consumer, the following limitation applies to used goods: claims for defects are excluded if the defect occurs only after one year from delivery of the goods.
+Defects that occur within one year from delivery can be asserted within the statutory limitation period.

-7.3 The limitations of liability and shortened deadlines regulated in the preceding paragraphs do not apply
+7.3 The liability limitations and time reductions regulated in the above points do not apply

-- for things that have been used for a building in accordance with their normal use and have caused its defectiveness,
+- for items that have been used for a building according to their usual use and have caused its defectiveness,

 - for claims for damages and reimbursement of expenses by the customer, as well as